AmarooHQ/whitepaper/01-Introduction/10-misconceptions.md

 ### PoW is "wasteful"

 Another common misconception is that proof-of-work is "wasteful"[^pow-waste].
-This ignores a qualatative difference between PoW and PoS: PoW has *thermodynamic* security.
+This ignores a qualitative difference between PoW and PoS: PoW has *thermodynamic* security.
 That is, an attempt to re-write a PoW chain's history requires the *destructive* use of energy.
-By comparison, PoS only consumes negligable energy.
+By comparison, PoS only consumes negligible energy.

 This means that there are no laws of physics which prevent re-writing the arbitrary history of a PoS chain[^phys-info].
 There are thus many methods of re-writing PoS chains' histories, because "if something is permitted by the laws of physics, then the only thing that can prevent it from being technologically possible is not knowing how"[^boi-optimism].